patrickjuchli/basic-ftp/README.md

 `get/set socket`

-Get or set the socket for the control connection.
+Set the socket for the control connection.
 When setting a new socket the current one will *not* be closed because you might be just upgrading the control socket.
 All listeners will be removed, though.

 `get/set dataSocket`

-Get or set the socket for the data connection.
+Set the socket for the data connection.
 When setting a new socket the current one will be closed and all listeners will be removed.

 `handle(command, handler): Promise<Response>`